mattrussi/gitlab-com-runbooks/metrics-catalog/README.md

         selector='job="gitlab-workhorse-web", type="web", code=~"^5.*"'
       ),

+      // An SLI that is marked as experimental will generate all of
+      // the recording rules, but no alerts.
+This allows using the
+      // SLO analysis dashboards for making sure that SLO is
+      // appropriately set.
+      experimental: false

       // significantLabels are a list of labels that will be used as dimensions in generated dashboards
       // they will also be included in source recording rules
       significantLabels: ['fqdn', 'route'],